Hello, and how are you these days?

 But I realize there are so many who don’t have even have the option of staying home, due to work obligations or other circumstances.
 I’m grateful that my job (both my corporate job and my writing career) are totally do-able from home.

 The unexpected bright spot during these strange times has been the journey of The Paper Kingdom.
-(And before I go on, I’m happy to report that the inventory of the book is now replenished on Amazon and other retailers — whew!)
+(And before I go on, I’m happy to report that the inventory of the book is now replenished — whew!)

 I woke up on Saturday, March 14 to find a ton of emails and social media messages from strangers, telling me that they heard my NPR interview and found themselves sobbing in their cars, kitchens, garages, etc. I hadn’t even known the interview was scheduled to air that weekend (the producer later emailed me the good news)!
 Anyway, I hadn’t heard NPR’s final cut of the interview, so I had no idea what these strangers had heard.
 So I went online, and lo and behold, there it was — the interview on NPR’s site.